Diversity on Campus

 Diversity, Equity & Inclusion Committee

 The Diversity, Equity & Inclusion Committee is a standing committee that evolved from the Minority Task Force initiated by the president in 1989.
 The primary function of this committee is to promote inclusiveness by 1) educating the campus community on issues of diversity, and 2) affecting university policies to foster a campus that is open and welcoming to all.
-Specifically, this committee performs ongoing review of campus climate, supports campus equity advocates, provides faculty and staff development opportunities, and collaborates with other groups to promote an inclusive learning community.
+Specifically, this committee performs an ongoing review of campus climate, provides faculty and staff development opportunities, and collaborates with other groups to promote an inclusive learning community.

 We are dedicated to hearing the voices of individuals and investigating concerns.
 We strive to resolve crime and community issues, especially those of bias or discrimination.
 You can report an incident anonymously or by name.